SecreSwalowtail/Metin2-Captcha-Resolver/README.md

 It was made with 1360x768 client resolution but it should work on any Will click button automatically Soon™
 Secre#4779 if something doesn't work
+!!!
+IMPORTANT !!!
+MUST BE RUN AS ADMINISTRATOR OR NO INPUT